AGhost-7/react-presentation/src/1-setup.md

-# Getting a basic webpack setup going
+# Setting up a basic project

 ---